What is Net Loss?

-The income statement is a document each company needs to provide by law.
-It is a financial statement referred to a specific period, and it reports all revenues and all expenses of the company.
-The structure of an income statement is similar for all types of companies, even if some specific industries can include some specific items.
+The income statement is a document each company creates to show its results from operations.
+It is a financial statement for a specific period, and it reports all revenues and all expenses of the company.
+The structure of an income statement is similar for all types of companies, but some industries can include unique line items.
 Below an example of a simple income statement for Company XYZ.

 Importance of Net Income/Net Loss

-Net loss or net income is a key indicator used to evaluate the position of a company in a specific period.
-However, a net loss can occur in one year if net consistent losses remain even in the following years.
+Net loss or net income is a key indicator used to evaluate the company operating results in a specific period.
+Investors look at the size of the net loss and trends from previous periods to assess the company’s performance.

 Matching Principle and Accrual Accounting

-The matching principle states that to calculate the net income/loss, all the expenses and revenues must refer to the same period.
+The matching principle states that to calculate the net income/loss, all the expenses and related revenues be recorded in the same period.

 The matching principle is a key factor in the calculation of net income/loss.
 All the expenses related to a specific earned income must be considered in the calculation regardless of when they will be actually paid.